Mavrix28/crypTIX/README.md

 Prerequisites

-	•	Ensure you have internet access for real-time updates.
+•Ensure you have internet access for real-time updates.
-	•	An account with crypTix (if applicable for personalized features like Watchlist and Dashboard).
+•An account with crypTix (if applicable for personalized features like Watchlist and Dashboard).